The West Coast went dark first—here's the stack that still works

 Key Cities Affected

-The West Coast's largest cities have overwhelmingly chosen encryption.
-What does this mean for the 15+ million people who live in these metro areas?
+Most of the West Coast's major cities have encrypted.
+Here is what that means for the 15+ million people in these metro areas.

 City State Status Population Year Notes